 Our Victim Support Unit offers a free service to clients and the community.
 Our trauma-informed professionals offer information and various types of support.
 A victim’s ordeal can be very complicated and the impact of crime often has a ripple effect over many areas of a person’s life, including physical health, mental health, finances, relationships, work and housing.
-We pride ourselves on offering a holistic approach which addresses the wider needs of those needing support.
+We pride ourselves on offering an individualised, needs-based approach which addresses the wider needs of those who are seeking support.

-Through the trauma informed principles of establishing safety, trust, choice, collaboration and empowerment, staff provide information, education and practical strategies to help reduce traumatic reactions and behaviours, and guidance and support when the client wants it.
+Trauma informed services establish safety, trust, choice, collaboration and empowerment.
+Staff provide accurate information, education and practical strategies to help reduce traumatic reactions and behaviours, and guidance and support when the client wants it.

-If the crime occurred in NSW, counselling and financial assistance is available through the Victims Services.
+If the crime of violence occurred in NSW, counselling and financial assistance is available through the Victims Services.
 Note: Different crime types have different time periods that you can apply for assistance.
 Please – Check the rules here

 If the crime occurred outside of NSW, please contact the relevant organisation in your state of residence.
 Crime is a ‘State issue’ so each State Government administer’s its own system.
 Please see below for more details.
 You can still seek help from VOCAL if you currently need support.